 After Medicare pays its share, the balance is sent to the Medigap plan.
 The plan will then pay part or all depending on your plan benefits.
 You will also receive an explanation of benefits (EOB) detailing what was paid and when.

-If you’ve been billed or had to pay upfront, you have one year from the date of service to file a claim for reimbursement.
+If you’ve been billed or had to pay upfront, you have 1 year from the date of service to file a claim for reimbursement.

 As we mentioned earlier, it is rare for you to have to file a claim if you have original Medicare (part A and B) and the service provider is a participating provider.

-Filing a claim is a simple process.
-Follow these steps:
+Filing a claim is a relatively simple process.
+Just follow the steps listed below:

 - Once you see the outstanding claims, first call the service provider to ask them to file the claim.
 If they cannot or will not file, you can download the form and file the claim yourself.